zwoo-hq/setup-zwooc/README.md

 $ npm install
 ```

-Build the Typescript and package it for distribution
+Build the TypeScript and package it for distribution

 ```bash
 $ npm run build && npm run package